From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Theory details

 \subsection{Assumptions}

-Throughout the paper, we assume that all SDEs admit densities of their time marginals (w.r.t.\@ the Lebesgue measure) that are sufficiently smooth such that we have strong solutions to the corresponding Fokker-Planck equations.
+Throughout the paper, we assume that all SDEs admit densities of their time marginals (w.r.t.\@ the Lebesgue measure) that are sufficiently smooth such that we have strong solutions to the corresponding Fokker-Planck equations (see, \eg,~\citet{friedman1964partial,friedman1975stochastic,durrett1984brownian} for corresponding conditions).
 In particular, we assume that\footnote{Note that we also consider samplers using a Dirac delta prior, which can be treated by relaxing our conditions~\citep{dai1991stochastic}.
 Under the policy given by~\eqref{eq:em}, we can equivalently consider a (discrete-time) setting on the time interval $[t_1,1]$ using a Gaussian prior with learned mean and variance $\sigma^2(t_0)\Delta t_0$.} $p_{\mathrm{prior}}, p_{\mathrm{target}} \in C^\infty(\R^d,\R_{>0})$ are bounded.
 Furthermore, we assume that $\mu\in C^\infty([0,1] \times \R^d, \R^d)$ for all drifts $\mu$, \ie, they are infinitely differentiable, and satisfy a uniform (in time) Lipschitz condition, \ie, there exists a constant $C$ such that for all $x,y\in\R^d$ and $t\in[0,1]$ it holds that

 Moreover, we assume that the diffusion rate satisfies that $\sigma \in C^\infty([0,1],\R_{>0})$.
-These conditions guarantee the existence of unique strong solutions to the considered SDEs.
+These conditions guarantee the existence of unique strong solutions to the considered SDEs (see, \eg,~\cite{le2016brownian}).
 They are also sufficient for all considered path measures to be equivalent and for Girsanov's theorem and Nelson's relation to hold.
 Moreover, they allow the definition of the forward and backward Itô integrals via limits of time discretizations that are independent of the specific sequence of refinements~\citep{vargas2024transport}.

 While we use these assumptions to simplify the presentation, we note that they can be significantly relaxed.
+However, the above conditions hold for neural networks with MLP architectures whose activations are Lipschitz and infinitely differentiable, such as the GELU-activated models we consider in this paper.